-OVCF completed its investment program in 2014 and is fully committed.
-In accordance with the OVCF portfolio guidelines, OVCF has made a total of 11 fund commitments to qualified venture capital funds.
-Of the 11 fund commitments, nine commitments were made to Ontario-based/focused funds totalling approximately \$164 million and two commitments were made to other non-Ontario based/focused funds totalling \$3.4 million.
-OVCF has also made seven direct co-investments in Ontario-based companies.
+OVCF has completed its investment period and is fully committed.
+In accordance with the OVCF portfolio guidelines, OVCF has made a total of 11 fund commitments to gualified venture capital funds.
+Of the 11 fund commitments, nine commitments were made to Ontariobased/focused funds totalling approximately \$169 million and two commitments were made to other non-Ontario based/focused funds totalling \$3.5 million.
+OVCF has also made seven direct co-investments in Ontario-based companies totalling approximately \$21.5 million.

 Through its investment lifecycle, capital committed by OVCF, together with third party capital, has collectively provided over \$1 billion for Ontario-based/focused funds and companies.
+As of December 31 2015, OVCF Ontario-based portfolio companies have cumulatively recorded \$1.7 billion in revenues, \$410 million in R&D expenditures and employ 3,441 people.

-OVCF's portfolio includes the following Ontario-based/focused funds:
+OVCF's portfolio includes \$169 million in capital commitments to the following Ontario-based/ focused fund managers:

-OVCF's portfolio includes direct co-investments in the following Ontario-based companies:
+OVCF's direct investment portfolio includes seven co-investments totalling \$21.5 million in the following Ontario-based companies: